mixxxdj/manual/source/chapters/library.rst

 Track list context menu
 -----------------------

+.. versionadded:: 1.12

+   *Reload Track Metadata from MusicBrainz* and *Change BPM* context menu options

+.. versionchanged:: 1.12 All related options are in the BPM Options sub-menu

 Right-clicking on selected tracks in the track list reveals the context menu:

 * **Add to Auto DJ**: Adds the content of the session to the :ref:`Auto DJ <library-auto-dj>` playlist for automatic mixing.
-* **Load to Deck/Sampler**: Loads a selected file to a :ref:`deck <interface-decks>`, :ref:`sampler <interface-sampler>` or :ref:`previewdeck <interface-preview-deck>`.
+* **Load to Deck/Sampler**: Loads a selected file to a :ref:`Deck <interface-decks>`, :ref:`Sampler <interface-sampler>` or :ref:`Previewdeck <interface-preview-deck>`.
 Alternatively simply drag it to the :ref:`interface-waveform`.
 Note that you can't load multiple files at ones.
 * **Add to playlist/crate**: Add selected tracks to the playlists or crates that you have created before.
 Alternatively, drag the selection to the playlist or crate in the sidebar.
+* **BPM Options sub-menu**:

-* **Lock/Unlock BPM**: Locks/Unlocks the :term:`BPM` of selected tracks so you
+    **Change BPM**: Allows to change the :term:`BPM` to 50%, 66%, 75% or 200% of
+    the BPM set by Mixxx when :ref:`analyzing <library-analyze>` the tracks.
+If many of the detected BPM are off from the tracks original tempo, you might want to adjust the :guilabel:`BPM Range` in the :ref:`Analyser Settings
+    <djing-bpm-detection>` and re-run the analysis.

-  can't edit them in the track properties.
+    **Lock/Unlock BPM**: Locks/Unlocks the :term:`BPM` of selected tracks so you can't edit them in the track properties.
 If a BPM is locked, a “lock” icon appears next to the track's BPM.

-* **Clear BPM and Beatgrid**: Removes :term:`BPM` and :term:`beatgrid` data of selected tracks from the Mixxx libary.
+    **Clear BPM and Beatgrid**: Removes :term:`BPM` and :term:`beatgrid` data of selected tracks from the Mixxx library.
 After doing this we recommended you :ref:`analyze <library-analyze>` the tracks again.

-* **Reload Track Metadata**: If the track's metadata changes, e.g. if you used iTunes to edit them, this option lets you load the new values to the Mixxx library.
+* **Reload Track Metadata from File**: If the track's metadata changes, e.g. if you used iTunes to edit them, this option lets you load the new values to the Mixxx library.
+* **Reload Track Metadata from MusicBrainz**:

+  .. todo:: Add MusicBrainz infos

 * **Hide from Library**: Temporarily hides selected tracks from the track list.
   Hidden tracks are listed in the :guilabel:`Hidden Tracks` menu item which is explained below.